 How Much Compensation Can I Claim For Anxiety After A Car Accident?

 When someone is left with a psychological problem such as anxiety due to an accident that wasn’t their fault, they may wish to make a personal injury claim for compensation.
-Using a personal injury solicitor will give them the best possible chance of making a successful psychological trauma claim.
+Using a personal injury solicitor will help them seek compensation in a psychological trauma claim.

 Select a Section

-- A guide to how much compensation for PTSD after car accident you could claim
+- A guide to how much compensation for PTSD after a car accident you could claim

 - What is anxiety?